Dr Glenn Murray, Perth Breast Augmentation

 Why choose the Above the Muscle Placement for Breast Implants?

 This procedure can often be less painful than other methods.
 The recovery can also be quicker as the muscle is not interfered with.
-Any of the complications such as ‘double bubble’ and implant displacement occur less.
-The treatment for ‘double bubble’ is often considered replacing the implant above the muscle.
-Some surgeons consider this less destructive to the muscle as the muscle may wither and lose strength in some cases.
-With the use of the polyurethane sticky implants, some advantages in correcting floppiness or ptosis are seen as well.
+Any complications such as ‘double bubble’ and implant displacement occur less.
+The ‘double bubble’ treatment is often considered to replace the implant above the muscle.
+Some surgeons believe this is less destructive to the muscle as the muscle may wither and lose strength in some cases.

 Why choose the Dual Plane Placement for Breast Implants?

-The dual plane procedure in our opinion has overtaken the sub muscular procedure.
+The dual-plane procedure, in our opinion, has overtaken the submuscular method.
 It has the benefits of below the muscle with less of the concerns.
-In a very slim or petite patient with no breast tissue at all, this is the preferred position.
+This is the preferred position in a very slim or petite patient with no breast tissue at all.

 Problems such as ‘double bubble’ and bottoming out are less seen with this procedure as the muscle does not exert as much pressure on the implant.
 Also, the problem of wide cleavage is reduced.

-There are three grades of the dual plane placement with grade three being most effective in the floppier breast.
-Opinions vary on the above and it is wise to be fully informed so that the best choice is made to fit your specific circumstances.
+There are three grades of the dual-plane placement, with grade three being most effective in the floppier breast.
+Opinions vary on the above, and it is wise to be fully informed so that the most suitable choice is made to fit your specific circumstances.